TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-configuring-features-jit-access.md

 * Owner
 * Contributor
 * Security Admin
-* Custom roles: For the least permissive JIT access request find out [what permissions are needed to configure and use jit](https://docs.microsoft.com/azure/security-center/just-in-time-explained#what-permissions-are-needed-to-configure-and-use-jit) to configure a custom RBAC role
+* Custom roles: For the least permissive JIT access request, see [what permissions are needed to configure and use jit](https://docs.microsoft.com/azure/security-center/just-in-time-explained#what-permissions-are-needed-to-configure-and-use-jit) to configure a custom RBAC role

 ### NSG rules

 * On JIT policy creation (configuring VM), a deny rule is created in the attached NSG
-* Deny rules are created per VM including all ports defined in the policy and the destination is the VM's **internal IP address**
+* Deny rules are created per VM, including all ports defined in the policy, and the destination is the VM's **internal IP address**
 * The Deny rule is created at a low priority, usually > 1000, with the following naming convention: *SecurityCenter-JITRule_-xxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx*
 * When requesting access, this is a higher priority rule, usually at 100-110, with the following naming convention: *SecurityCenter-JITRule-xxxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx* (same as Deny, without the "_")
 * If the NSG contains other rules, JIT will create its rules, while changing the existing rules' priorities, based on the logic above